Colin Clarke (footballer, born 1962): International career

 Like many players from Northern Ireland Colin Clarke's greatest playing days came in a Northern Ireland shirt, for whom he scored 13 goals (second behind David Healy) in 38 appearances.
-Clarke joined the National Team set up just as possibly the Greatest Northern Ireland team of all time was breaking up.
+Clarke joined the National Team set up just as arguably the greatest Northern Ireland team of all time was breaking up.
 He made his international debut in a pre-Mexico World Cup warm-up match against France in February 1986 and scored his first Northern Ireland goal against Morocco on his third appearance.
 In Mexico he appeared in all of Northern Ireland's matches, scoring a consolation against Spain, but the team were unable to match the heights they had reached at the 1982 World Cup.

 After returning from the Mexico World Cup, many of Northern Ireland's star players retired or were at least in the veteran stage.
 Team manager Billy Bingham set about building a new team with Clarke as the spearhead.
 Although this new team failed to reach the heights of Bingham's first, Clarke did have some notable highlights.
 In September 1991, against the Faroe Islands he became the first Northern Ireland player to score a hat-trick in international football since George Best in 1971.
 He scored his then record-breaking thirteenth Northern Ireland goal against Albania in September 1992 and played his final international match two months later against Denmark.